ome/omero-guide-ilastik/docs/gettingstarted.rst

 - How to run ilastik using its Python API.

 - How to save the generated results as OMERO images.
-If you are using a public server e.g. idr.openmicroscopy.org, this step will not work.
+If you are accessing a public resource e.g. idr.openmicroscopy.org, this step will not work.

 **Setup**
 ---------